 2. Dublin, Ireland

 Ireland’s capital city is not only famous for its impressive resume of iconic structures and quaint little pubs, but there’s another realm of intrigue that this place holds.
 For a few years now, Dublin has played hosts to the mesmerising Smashing Times City of Dublin Parade, which is a colourful festival to honour the Winter Solstice.

 That said, New Years’ eve is another spectacle when the streets are alive with traditional storytelling, ceili dancing and a fire ceremony to cap off the year.
 Events such as Luminosity and the Celtic Drum session (the world’s largest) also set the mood around town.

 3. Copenhagen, Denmark

 In winter, the fairytale city of Copenhagen offers an irresistible combination of European festivities and warm, fuzzy delicacies.
-This spectacular city, home of Hans Christian Andersen (the most prolific storyteller in the history), hosts a flurry of cosy cafes and bars to lit up your winter evenings here.
+This spectacular city, home of Hans Christian Andersen (the most prolific storyteller in history), hosts a flurry of cosy cafes and bars to light up your winter evenings here.

 4. Transylvania, Romania

 While Bram Stoker’s iconic interpretation of Dracula may have introduced you to this breathtakingly beautiful European city, it is ironic that Stoker never actually visited Romania.
 Therefore, it would be hard for you to find parallels between fact and fiction.